nyarla/kalaclista-social/README.md

 kalaclista-social
 =================

-The deployment toolkit to fly.io with hivemind, litestream, h2o and gotosocial for my fediverse instance.
+The deployment toolkit to fly.io with shoreman, litestream, h2o and gotosocial for my fediverse instance.

 ## How to using that